 There is a broad range of severity and intensity of symptoms related to anxiety.
 Clearly, everyone’s perspective will be impacted by this subjective experience.
 What works for someone with a phobia will not necessarily apply to someone experiencing social anxiety.

 Manage your expectations.
 Be cautious about interpreting advice.
 Understand your own anxiety symptoms and become educated on the topic.
 Carefully consider what you choose to share on an online chat room, even if it is anonymous.
-Over disclosure can bring stress for some later.
+Over-disclosure can result in stress later.
 If your chat room experience is fueling your anxiety and fear, try something else.
 There are many mental health treatment modalities that have been proven to be effective in addressing anxiety.
 It is recommended that if you struggle with anxiety, consider seeking professional help.